 Now that you have the basis for personalization, you can choose the pages you want to customize.

 Custom content pages work great when they’re based on names, locations, and similar factors to offer visitors a warm welcome.
 Holiday Builders provides a great example, appealing to a customer by name, enticing him to continue reading, and offering him exclusive deals: By narrowing down the offers they present to each visitor based on a visitor’s interests, they minimize the chances of overwhelming customers with too much information.
 Sometimes the best approach is a light touch that just shows a customer you’re happy they’re on your site.

 Thank you pages

-After a customer takes a specific action (opts into an email list, fills out a contact form, makes a purchase, etc), they will leave your site unless you give them a reason to stay.
+After a customer takes a specific action (opts into an email list, fills out a contact form, makes a purchase, etc.), they will leave your site unless you give them a reason to stay.

 To keep their attention, you can create a personalized landing page based on their actions and suggest what they can do next.
 For example, I told ClickZ that I like marketing news when I signed up for their newsletter, and they had some good ideas on what I might like next — they even gave me the links: Instead of a simple “thank you,” they used this page as a way to get me to stick around.
 And with six different links on the page, I have a lot of reasons to stay — and maybe even sign up for something else.

 Once they find it, recommend something else they might like to maximize their value.
 For example, I’ve shopped for enough thriller, improvement, and horror books online that Amazon can take a decent stab (so to speak) at what I want next: These recommendations not only give me ideas as to what book I should read next, but they also increase the chances that I’ll purchase it from Amazon.
 Clearly they’ve noticed what I like, and they’re spot on — I want to see more of the same.

 If you publish articles and blog posts on your site, you can suggest further reading at the bottom of your pages and link to other related content on your site.

 For example, when I scrolled to the bottom of a blog post about marketing on Evergage, I saw this popup: Instead of simply showing the most recent or popular blog post on their site, they choose to show one that is directly related to what I was reading.
 This personalization, along with the copy that conveys the message that it was hand-picked just for me, is a brilliant way to keep me on their site.
 And for the record, it totally worked.

 How to avoid going overboard

 Naturally, there are a few areas where personalization can go wrong, though you can avoid them by simply reviewing your ideas before throttling them into action.
-In general though, it’s better to err on the side of caution.
+In general, though, it’s better to err on the side of caution.

 Displaying their exact street address, the exact time they last visited your website, and emailing them when they close their browser are too much.
 The goal of personalization is to forge a lasting relationship between your company and your customers.
 You don’t want to make them feel like they’re being stalked.

 Wording can also be an issue, specifically if it’s too demanding, harsh, or condescending.
 Avoid phrases that may make customers feel like they’re at fault, especially if they haven’t done anything yet (for example, “If you’re confused, contact us!” vs. “If you have any questions, contact us!”).
 In addition, using the proper jargon, offering relatable hypothetical situations, and describing scenarios in which your product can help someone are all excellent methods to use when appealing to specific visitors.